Weekly study3 hours

 Who is the course for?

-This course assumes that you are familiar with concepts from advanced high-school mathematics or undergraduate engineering.
+This course is designed for those familiar with concepts from advanced high-school mathematics or undergraduate engineering.
+It’s also useful to have some programming knowledge.

 Who developed the course?